Gdoc/Admin

 How many babies are born each year?

-The first chart shows the annual number of births since 1950 and includes the projections made by the UN until the end of the century.
+The first chart shows the annual number of births since 1950 and includes the projections made by the United Nations until the end of the century.
 You can switch this chart to any other country or world region.

 How many people die each year?

-The first chart here shows the annual number of deaths since 1950 and includes the projection made by the UN until the end of the century.
+This second chart shows the annual number of deaths since 1950 and includes the UN projections until the end of the century.
 Again, it is possible to switch this chart to any other country or world region.

 How do we expect this to change in the coming decades?
 What does this mean for population growth?